 Frequently asked questions (and answers) about bald eagle ambassador Decorah

-Last updated 4 May 2018; Compiled from the Live Facebook Video celebrating this eagle’s 4th Hatchaversary
+Last updated 6 December 2018; Compiled from the Live Facebook Video celebrating this eagle’s 4th Hatchaversary and additional “conversations” with Decorah.

 What happened to Decorah that he is now with SOAR?

-This bald eagle is from the Decorah, Iowa nest N2.
+This bald eagle is from the Decorah, Iowa nest N2 near the Decorah Fish Hatchery (yes, of Raptor Resource Project (RRP) Decorah Eagle cam fame).
 The eaglet may have prematurely left the nest and suffered traumatic impact of some kind.
 This eagle had a fractured humerus bone and a laceration on his little eagle butt.
-Bob Anderson and another young man rescued this eaglet from the creek below the nest and started him on his transport to SOAR for evaluation.
+Bob Anderson and another young man rescued this eaglet from the creek below the nest on 22 June 2014 and started him on his transport to SOAR for evaluation.
+Click here for his patient record.
+Folks with intimate knowledge (RRP volunteers) felt strongly this eaglet was D20 (D for Decorah and the 20th egg produced by this pair of eagles).

 The fracture to his right humerus was very close to the shoulder joint and instead of being a cross-section break, was an oblique break – the bone was broken the long way at an angle.
 On initial x-ray, the veterinarian could tell that the bones had reversed.
 During surgery, the bones were put in place and pinned to hold them together while the bone mended.